-Debt Service
+11) Debt Service

-- 21. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued. - 22.
-Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+- A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued. - B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-Results of Procedures: These procedures were not performed as the PD has no debt.
+Results of Procedures: N/A - These procedures were not performed as the PD has no debt.

-Fraud Notice
+12) Fraud Notice

-- 23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled. - 24.
-Observe that the entity has posted on its premises and website, the notice required by R.S.
+- A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled. - B. Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.